Lebowski1234/multisig-ui/readme.md

 # User Interface for Multi-Signature Wallet

-This is the user interface (UI) for the multisig wallet written for the Dero Stargate Smart Contract competition, located in this depository: [https://github.com/lebowski1234/dero-multisig](https://github.com/lebowski1234/dero-multisig).
+This is the user interface (UI) for the multisig wallet written for the Dero Stargate Smart Contract competition, located in this repository: [https://github.com/lebowski1234/dero-multisig](https://github.com/lebowski1234/dero-multisig).
 This document contains basic usage instructions.

 Binaries for Windows and Linux (both 64 bit) are located here: